ev-map/EVMap/doc/api_keys.md

 The different Map SDKs are wrapped by our [fork](https://github.com/ev-map/AnyMaps) of the [AnyMaps](https://github.com/sharenowTech/AnyMaps) library to provide a common API.
-The `google` build flavor of the app includes both Google Maps and Mapbox and allows the user to switch between the two, while the `foss` flavor only includes the Mapbox SDK.
+The `google` build flavor of the app includes both Google Maps and OpenStreetMap (vector tiles from [Jawg Maps](https://www.jawg.io/en/) through [MapLibre](https://maplibre.org/)) and allows the user to switch between the two, while the `foss` flavor only includes OSM.

-> ⚠️ When testing the app using the Android Emulator, we recommend using Google Maps and not Mapbox, as the latter has [issues displaying the markers](https://github.com/mapbox/mapbox-gl-native/issues/10829).
+> ⚠️ When testing the app using the Android Emulator, we recommend using Google Maps and not
+> OSM/MapLibre, as the latter has
+[issues displaying the markers](https://github.com/mapbox/mapbox-gl-native/issues/10829).
 It works fine on real Android devices.

 ### Google Maps